DusanCojic/CHIP8-Emulator/README.md

 # CHIP-8 Emulator

-This is a CHIP-8 emulator written in C++.
+This is a CHIP-8 emulator written in C++ using SDL3 for graphics.
 CHIP-8 is an interpreted programming language used on early home computers, notably the COSMAC VIP and Telmac 1800.
 The emulator allows you to run CHIP-8 games and programs, emulating the original hardware functionality on modern systems.

 ## Features